“Fateful Theme”, Olle Bonniér (1925 – )

 The scintillæ may still be collected by us moderns.
 I recommend the creative use of the pen or the paint brush, but not for the aesthetic result.
 I use to write a kind of unassuming prose poetry.
 In the imagination, I keep returning to places where I like to be, and where the presence of the spirit can be felt.
 Such motifs and feelings are often found in dreams.
 Suitable terms for this technique are complementative imagination, contemplation, writing, or simply complementation.
 Prose poetry is defined as neither poetry nor prose but as a hybrid or fusion of the two, characterized by a focus on narrative and a prominent use of metaphor.
 It originated as a reaction against dependence upon traditional uses of line in verse (cf. Wiki, here).

-My creations won’t qualify as poetry or art, for they are inferior from an aesthetic point of view.
+My creations won’t qualify as art, for they are inferior from an aesthetic point of view.
 It is not for publishing.
 It is merely a spiritual technique of harvesting the divine sparks embedded in the darkness of matter, for the purpose of conveying them back to their origin.
 The advantage of writing is that it keeps the mind focused.
 It is necessary to attune one’s spiritual sense organ in order to be able to register the faint voices, which are like delicate fragrances in the summer wind.
 It can be achieved if worldly engagements are toned down and distractions are avoided.
 This includes intellectual efforts, too.
 The conscious mind ought no longer shine with such a bright light, but one’s awareness must be tempered.
 This also includes political, social, and economical awareness.
 It doesn’t mean to forget the learning that one has acquired, but the conscious passion for the world must be toned down.
 This is the great difficulty of this method.
 It is the real meaning of the saying in Matthew 18:3: “Truly I tell you, unless you change and become like little children, you will never enter the kingdom of heaven.”

-It rhymes with the contemplative teaching of St. John of the Cross, but rather more with his teaching on meditation (meditatio) than with his contemplative praxis, which is extreme in that it aims at removing any content of consciousness.
+It rhymes with the contemplative teaching of St John of the Cross, but rather more with his teaching on meditation (meditatio) than with his contemplative praxis, which is extreme in that it aims at removing any content of consciousness.
 Such a state needn’t be strived for, but will occur spontaneously.
 If emptiness ensues it is a welcome side-effect, as it acclimatizes the soul to a clean state void of delights and distractions.
 It enhances the seeker’s sensitivity to the many-coloured divine sparks that are hidden in nature.
 There is an immense multitude of forest stars to pluck, many of them similar.
 As soon as they are touched by the conscious mind, they open their petals to give off a spiritual fragrance.
 There is no gain in this for the ego.
 There is no resultant expansion and strengthening of consciousness.
 But the seeker has found a narrow path to travel on, and a sense of spiritual meaning in life.
 This all rhymes with traditional Christian notions of piety and godly love, yet without the religious taboos and guilt-ridden rules of conduct.
 Such a spiritual method can be likened to playing a musical instrument.
-Although it doesn’t seem like much, it is really a primeval instrument of huge dimensions that is resounding through the universe, as it was portrayed in a dream of mine.
+Although it doesn’t seem like much, it is really a primeval instrument of huge dimensions that is resounding through the universe, as portrayed in a dream of mine.

 There is a backside to psychological integration, in the way the conscious ego assumes control, transforming instinctual and archetypal nature into a function of consciousness.
 It means that the content loses its lifeblood.
 Evidently, something valuable, namely autonomous life, is wiped out in the process.
 Humankind has a hubristic tendency.
 Neoplatonic, Buddhist, and Christian contemplatives wanted to fly up to God by relinquishing all the mental categories that bind us to the world.
 Psychoanalysts and philosophers, on the other hand, think that they can achieve the totality by means of integration, along lines of Hegel and the continual manifestation of the World Spirit.
 So the one party aims to fly up to God, like Icarus.
 The other party aims to pull Him down to earthly reality.

-Spiritual life is not a unidirectional road, except perchance with certain extreme individuals.
+Spiritual life is not a unidirectional road, except perhaps with certain extreme individuals.
 On this view, integration and contemplation are like two traffic lanes in spiritual life.
 In earthly reality, following an inner call, we must be prepared to travel in either direction.
 The wind blows where it wishes.
 So complementation introduces another direction of travel into hitherto unidirectional Western psychology and philosophy.
-Regardless of how many books we read and how much wisdom is acquired thorough the assimilation of the unconscious, it does not lead to wholeness or holiness.
+Regardless of how many books we read and how much wisdom is acquired through the assimilation of the unconscious, it does not lead to wholeness or holiness.

 It would mean that a roundly meaningful life can never be accomplished.
 But neither can the ideal of emptiness be attained.
 We cannot penetrate the dark cloud in which God hides.
-In fact, if we venture into the desert, we will discover something sublime, something akin to a lonely forest star — ‘meaning’ that burgeons.
+In fact, if we venture into the desert, we will discover something sublime, something akin to a lonely forest star — a sense of ‘meaning’ that burgeons.
 On the other hand, if we attempt to achieve wholeness of life, we will find a dark abyss of emptiness.
 It is only through our obsessiveness that opposites acquire such archetypal dimensions.
 In fact, meaningfulness and emptiness are never that far apart.
 We cannot through a dialectical process go beyond the opposites, in terms of Nietzsche and Hegel.
 We must accept that life happens in between them.

 Carl Jung introduces the notion “confrontation with the unconscious”.
 The unconscious takes the appearance of another person (= anima/animus) that the conscious ego confers with and wrestles with.
 However, this a fabrication of imagination.
 Although creative imagination is often rewarding, it does not give us a correct picture, because the unconscious is not another ego.
 Nor can one enter the unconscious with one’s luminous ego, because it would really mean descending into unconsciousness, i.e. the obliteration of the ego.
 So Jung’s conception would be a contradiction in terms if it weren’t for the concept of active imagination.
 The “confrontation with the unconscious” really means producing fantasies, along lines of Swedenborg’s spirit-seeing.